2015 Kiger and Riddle Mountain Wild Horse Gather

 No other horse in America is quite like the Kiger Mustang found on Steens Mountain in southeastern Oregon.
 Most wild horses are of mixed influence and characteristics while the Kiger Mustangs possess many characteristics of the original Spanish Mustang.
-For more detailed information on the uniqueness of Kiger Mustangs, click here.

 The public is welcome to attend the Kiger and Riddle Mountain wild horse gather and must read the Field Observation Protocol information before visiting.
 Observation will be held daily during the Kiger HMA portion of the gather, with a maximum number of 15 people attending each day.
 There is no safe and adequate viewing opportunity for the capture site in the Riddle Mountain HMA.

 If you are interested in observing the gather, you must contact Tara Thissell at the BLM Burns District Office to have your name added to the viewing list.
 Observation will be offered to those on the viewing list in order based on the date in which you expressed interest in attending the gather.
 The earlier you express interest, the higher in the observation order your name will appear.